Sales tax rates vary significantly across the United States. Some states levy the highest sales tax rates nationwide, while others have the lowest.

 Besides state sales tax rates, the base rate also varies among states.
 What is taxable in one state may not be taxable in another.

-For instance, some states like New Jersey exempt clothing from tax brackets.
+clothing from tax brackets.
 Meanwhile, some states only set specific sales tax limitations, while others regard clothing as fully taxable goods.

 From the rates levied to what is taxable, all 50 states have their own set of laws and statutes.
 Not only that, these regulations are subject to change.
 That means states with low tax rates may become high tax-charging states and vice versa.